Indexing a C++ repository with LSIF

 C++ project that is buildable with

-clang++ (which also covers most projects built
+clang++.
+(This should also cover most projects built

 Copy the files in the